SamanthaLLee/LGBTQ-policy-map/README.md

 The methodology above is imperfect.
 Here are some future edits and implementations!

 *   Parties were meant to serve as proxies for the negative or positive impacts of the bills, but Democrat support is not always pro-queer, and Republican support is not always anti-queer.
 I want to revise this logic.
-*   More keywords should be added to include like asexual people, intersex people, non-binary people, and people of other identities.
+*   More keywords should be added to include asexual people, intersex people, non-binary people, and people of other identities.
 *   [Open States](https://docs.openstates.org/en/latest/api/v3/) has an API similar to LegiScan's, and I'd like to see if it can provide additional insights.
-*   The map is colored based on general legislative activity, but I'd like to add a scoring system to evaluate how much a state protects or harms LGBTQIA+ people.
+*   The map is colored based on general legislative activity, but I'd like to add a scoring system to evaluate how much a state protects or harms LGBTQ+ people.

 # Similar Resources